joakim-brannstrom/dextool/README.md

 ### Build and Install

-The easiest way to build and run dextool is to do it via `dub`.
+The easiest way to build and run dextool is to do it via `dub`:
 ```sh
 dub run dextool -- -h
 ```